dgroomes/rocksdb-playground/README.md

 * DONE Define some utility methods to generate test data
 * Do a "range query".
 E.g. query by "key1" through "key10" or something like that
 * DONE Add a JShell setup script that `new`s up and initializes the database
-* Add a slf4j config file
+* DONE Add a slf4j config file